Looking to launch a new supply chain job search? Don’t know where to start? Feeling lost, overwhelmed and unsure?

 Develop A Target Company List

-On a separate tab within your template, list the companies you wish to target in order of preference.
+On a separate tab within your template, list the companies you wish to target on your supply chain job search in order of preference.
 I recommend that you start with 25 to 50 target companies, which will help you stay focused and maximize your productivity.
 Include links to their job openings or a link to where they post open jobs, so you can stay up to date on any positions that open in your area of expertise.
 If the company allows you to create a Job Search Email Alert, be sure to set this up so you’ll receive an alert if the company posts a position that matches the criteria you specify.

 Listing too many companies makes it easier to lose focus and spin your wheels, perhaps not focusing your attention and time in the right places.
 This isn’t your end-all, be-all list.
 You’ll be making changes to this list frequently as you uncover new companies or discover that certain companies aren’t in hiring mode or aren’t the right fit for you.
 Having a starting point is important to organize your supply chain job search strategy and ensure that you’re targeting positions that fit the type of company you want to work for.